CullenSharp/reading-notes/design_pages.md

 ----

 ## inheritance

 One of CSS' primary features is that it has inheritance (rules are passed to the child).
 In this way, the CSS 'cascades'.
-For example, on the HTML document you have a <p> within an <section>.
-That <p> tag is a child of <section>.
-In CSS, rules applied to the <section> will be applied to the <p> as well.
+For example, on the HTML document you have a 'p' within an 'section'.
+That 'p' tag is a child of 'section'.
+In CSS, rules applied to the 'section' will be applied to the 'p' as well.

 ```css
 section {